mrciolino/wiki-backup/timeline.md

 - The party finds many magic items
 - Items Found: flask that turns things inside into wine.
 Orb of anti-annihilation, belt of useful storing, shifty abacus (shary and unreliable), silver gauntlet, cool sunglasses
 - The party encounters a magic mirror that shows a version of you that is oppositely aligned.
 - The party passes a room of mummy lords unscathed as Spoops is able to communicate with them.
-Being highly intelligent undead, they understand the authority the undead Spoops holds over their kind, sp they allow the party to pass.
+Being highly intelligent undead, they understand the authority the undead Spoops holds over their kind, so they allow the party to pass.
 - At the end of the dungeon, the party finds a portal leading to Darmuth's lair.
 - Assault on Darmuth Begins
 - The party finds an illithid nest.
 They see pools filled with illithid tadpoles that attempt to infect the party.
 Many of the party narrowly avoid the tadpoles, the tadpoles attempting to inhabit spoops find no brain to infect.
 However one does atttach to adalynn which thr party has to remove later.
 At the center of rhe room is a massive elder brain, Darmuth's true form.